-Congress must urgently approve funds for FinCEN and TFI to ensure that they each have the staff, hardware, technology licensing, and travel funds necessary to fulfill both their immediate task of enforcing U.S. sanctions and their long-term mission as guardians of the U.S. financial system.
+Congress must increase funds for FinCEN and TFI to ensure that they each have the staff, hardware, technology licensing, and travel funds necessary to fulfill both their immediate task of enforcing U.S. sanctions and their long-term mission as guardians of the U.S. financial system.
 Congress should:

-- 1. Approve an emergency increase of \$19 million for FinCEN and a \$25 million for TFI to support sanctions enforcement against Russian oligarchs. - For FY2022, pass a \$64 million increase to FinCEN's budget, and a \$10.2 million increase to TFI's budget.
-These amounts align with budgetary requests from the Administration last April, but despite the Treasury Department's multiple requests to fast track them have not yet been approved. - 3.
-Further increase FinCEN's budget for FY2023.
-The White House announced an ambitious anti-corruption agenda, in which FinCEN plays a leading role.
+- 1. Approve \$210 million for FinCEN's budget for FY2023.
+The Administrations' request should be viewed as a floor, not a ceiling on funding for the agency.
+The White House announced an ambitious anti-corruption agenda, with bipartisan support, in which FinCEN plays a leading role.
 FinCEN has been tasked with leading rulemakings to strengthen anti-money laundering safeguards in U.S. real estate transactions and U.S. private investment markets.
 It further has a role in rulemakings to identify true owners of anonymous U.S. shell entities and to address other AML gaps relating to art, cryptotechnologies, and certain enabler professions.
-The agency will need additional staffing and resources to meaningfully draft and implement these rules.
+The agency will need additional staffing and resources to meaningfully draft and implement these rules. - 2.
+Approve \$212 million for TFI for FY2023.
+The Office of Terrorism and Financial Intelligence oversees the U.S. sanctions office and has a critical role in collaborating with FinCEN to ensure U.S. anti-money laundering framework serves Treasury's policy, enforcement, regulatory, and intelligence functions.